 Where necessary, the assessment for a significant increase in credit risk is made on a collective basis.
 Management typically adopt this approach when information relevant to the determination of credit risk is not available on an individual instrument level.
 Often, the only information available on individual instruments which could indicate an increase in credit risk, is "past due" information.
 It is typical that more forward-looking information is generally more readily available on a collective basis.
 Therefore, making the determination on a collective basis, helps to ensure that credit loss allowances are determined on the basis of lifetime expected credit losses before they reach the point of being past due.
 Forward looking, macro-economic information is applied on a collective basis when it is readily available without undue cost or effort.
-When loss allowances are determined on a collective basis, management determines the loss allowances by grouping financial instruments on the basis of shared credit risk characteristics.
+When loss allowances are determined on the basis of shared credit risk characteristics.